AngryMaciek/angry-moran-simulator/documentation.md

 BirthPayoffMatrix # payoff matrix based on which individuals' Birth Fitness is calculated.
 Used for the roulette-based selection of an individual to reproduce

 DeathPayoffMatrix # payoff matrix based on which individuals' Death Fitness is calculated.
 Used for the roulette-based selection of an individual to die

+TransitionMatrix # an optional parameter: a matrix similar to Birth/Death payoffs which specifies transition probabilities from a given Strategy (rows) to another (columns).
+Row sums must equal to one.
+If this parameter is specified at the end of each Birth-Death cycle each of the individuals will randomly sample to switch Strategies.
 ```

 Both individuals' selection for reproduction and death are proportional to individuals' fitnesses calculated based on two separate payoff matrices (Birth/Death).
 For a *random* selection please provide a `numpy` array composed entirely of single values.